danger

 ActionsProgress

-20. Develop project evaluation guide to support consistent PBOT safety evaluations of corridor projects on streets in the High Crash Network.In 2023, PBOT staff developed a draft project evaluation guide.
-In 2024, the guide will be finalized and used to conduct safety evaluations of corridor projects on the High Crash Network.
+20. Develop project evaluation guide to support consistent PBOT safety evaluations of corridor projects on streets in the High Crash Network.In 2024, PBOT finalized details for the draft project evaluation guide and it is now being used to conduct safety evaluations of corridor projects on the High Crash Network.

 21. Evaluate all significant corridor projects on streets in the High Crash Network.